-The lithium-ion battery, introduced commercially in 1991, revolutionized the consumer electronics industry.
-Compared with older battery technologies, the lithium-ion battery was lightweight and compact, had high energy density, and required little to no maintenance, making it the ideal battery for mobile devices.
-It now powers the world's most popular electronics, from smartphones to laptops to wearable devices.
+to laptops to wearable devices.
 But the lithium-ion battery has now expanded far beyond the consumer electronics industry, sparking a gold rush of research and development aimed at producing lower-cost, higher-performance batteries that can be used in a wider range of applications.
-Over the past decade, developments in battery technology have led to rapid advances in the ubiquity of electric vehicles (EVs) and opened up new possibilities for energy solutions that will help reduce dependence on fossil fuels.
-With these technical advances comes an increase in legal activity, including intellectual property (IP) filings and litigation.
+Over the past decade, developments in battery technology have led to rapid advances in the ubiquity of electric vehicles ("EVs") and opened up new possibilities for energy solutions that will help reduce dependence on fossil fuels.
+With these technical advances comes an increase in legal activity, including intellectual property ("IP") filings and litigation.

-Research and development in the battery industry have led to a notable increase in patent filings at the United States Patent and Trademark Office (USPTO), climbing from 3,773 in 2010 to 5,319 in 2019 (see Figure 1).
+Research and development in the battery industry have led to a notable increase in patent filings at the U.S. Patent and Trademark Office ("USPTO"), climbing from 3,773 in 2010 to 5,319 in 2019 (see Figure 1).
 But as more players enter the market and obtain patent protection for their innovations, IP disputes among competitors are heating up.
 Global patent wars, safety concerns among the public, and scrutiny from government regulators are challenges that the battery industry must face head-on as it heads toward powering the future.